hfiorillo/site/content/aboutme/aboutme.md

 published: true
 ---

-engineering, bike riding and the outdoors.
+software engineering, bike riding and the outdoors.